msg-programs/mode8/docs/Glossary.md

 - Layer: Umbrella term for the four BGs + the Objs + the Fixcols (6 layers in total).
 - Buffer: The rendering pipeline uses two framebuffers (main and sub) at one point, see Buffers.md
 - Color Math: The final step of the rendering pipeline, see Color Math.md
+- Fixcol: Fixed fallback color used in the rendering pipeline, see Fixcol.md

 <!-- # Rendering Primitives
 * Tile: The unit from which BGs are constructed.